 Next we need to discuss Mannekin Pis.
 Walking around, map in hand, I almost passed this famous landmark because of its miniature size.
 Making up for the statue’s petite figure, was the sheer size of the huge crowd surrounding it.
 So many people are trying to take photos over each other, getting a single glance at the peeing child.

 One fact that (somehow) always stuck with me from my time in Brussels, was that the Belgian government dresses up the naked statue for each holiday.
-They don’t just find outfits for him during Belgian holidays though.
-They dress him for other countries holidays too, such as 4th of July or French Independence (as he wore French colors when I saw him).
-I image a special department in the Belgian government focused on brainstorming outfit ideas and creating these small costumes.
+But they don’t just find outfits for him during Belgian holiday, they also dress him up for other countries holidays too, such as 4th of July or French Independence Day (as he wore French colors when I saw him).
+I can only image a special department in the Belgian government solely focused with the task of brainstorming outfit ideas implementing creating these statue’s costumes.
 Thinking more about it, I think that I would really thrive on this committee.

-As I learned from true Belgians, they proudly exhibit this statue, and other art projects around the city, as it displays their quirky sense of humor and independent thinking.
+As I learned from true Belgians as they proudly exhibit this statue and other art projects around the city, it demonstrates their quirky sense of humor and independent thinking.
 Looking back, I can’t think of why they wouldn’t always be smiling- they have fancy chocolates and waffles, what more could you ask for?